francescoimola/my-site/_notes/netart.md

     }
 </style>

-Here are collected some of the works of internet art I built between 2017 and 2021.
-A few of them still work, while others don't and are to be considered derecated.
-Those sites that work are best viewed on a desktop browser—sorry, mobile users!
+Here are some of the works of internet art I built between 2017 and 2021.
+As for the case of most internet artworks out there, a few of these sites still work, while others—now deprecated—don't.

-I built most of these sites without the proper technical skills to exactly do what I had in mind, and I did so using several tools, although my weapon of choice has often been [p5.js](https://p5js.org/).
-I did my best to document how I made each of them below.

 <small>Unless, otherwhise stated, each work listed below is un-licensed under a [CC0 Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 I dedicate any and all copyright interest of the work to the public domain and I make this dedication for the benefit of the public at large.
 I intend this dedication to be an overt act of relinquishment in perpetuity of all present and future rights to this software under copyright law.</small>